mk-runner/IhybCNV/README.md

 # (3) If you want to know more detailed introduction, you can check this `main` function in the `run.py`
 ```

-2. API only for the core module of the ELCNV
+2. API only for the core module of the IhybCNV
 ```python
 from elcnv import ELCNV